Contents

 Tapology prohibits intentional copyright infringement by its users.
 It is Tapology's policy to comply with applicable provisions of the Digital Millenium Copyright Act, including Section 512 of the Act.

 If you are the exclusive holder of a copyright that you believe has been infringed by a user and wish to seek removal of any Site content, please alert Tapology.
-Tapology's designated agent for handling claims of infringement can be reached by using the 'Talk to Tapology' contact form located on the right side of most pages.
-If possible, fill out the form while you are on the page that you believe contains the allegedly offending material.
+Tapology's designated agent for handling claims of infringement can be reached by using the contact form.
 Include in your message the following information: identification of the web page url, including where applicable the forum, thread and post location, timestamp and author; the content which you believe is subject to copyright or a related right; and substantiation for your claim that you are the copyright or related right holder of record for the content in question, including information reasonably sufficient to allow Tapology to contact you.
 You must also indicate your good faith belief that use of the material in question is not authorized by the copyright owner, its agent, or the law.
-You may also contact Tapology's designated agent for claims of infringement via e-mail at support@tapology.com or in writing at the address available through the United States Copyright Office's online directory of Digital Millenium Copyright Act designated agents, found at http://www.copyright.gov/onlinesp/.
+You may also contact Tapology's designated agent for claims of infringement via e-mail at help@tapology.com or in writing at the address available through the United States Copyright Office's online directory of Digital Millenium Copyright Act designated agents, found at http://www.copyright.gov/onlinesp/.

 Tapology will review any such messages and take appropriate action, including, where necessary, responding expeditiously to remove, or disable access to, the material that is claimed to be infringing or to be the subject of the infringing activity.
 Tapology reserves the right to terminate (with or without notice) any Member's access to the Site if that Member is determined by Tapology to be a "repeat infringer."
 A "repeat infringer" is a Member who has been notified by Tapology of infringing activity more than once or who has had User Generated Content removed from the Site more than once.